kevit03/riverkeeper_project2/README.md

 #### Windows (Docker)

 1. Install **Docker Desktop for Windows** and make sure it is running.
-2. Download / clone the repo and open the project folder in File Explorer.
+2. Download this file / clone the official repo and open the project folder in File Explorer.
 3. In the project root, locate:

    `run_dashboard_docker.bat`